top of page

 Students are expected to do a fair amount of self-study in terms of listening when it comes to this part of the course as lesson time will not be sufficient to both explore the historic content as well as the various listening components.

-D] Ear Training:
+D] Ear Training

 Listening well and being able to analyse the various pitch, duration, dynamic and timbrel elements of a song purely by its sonic properties is a skill that needs to be developed systematically and strategically.